yuqi-liang-qiqi/LCPspell-replication/README.md

 ### Empirical demonstration

-**Divergence: pairfam family formation (LCP / LCPspell, PAM).** Analytic data: `empirical_demonstration/data/pairfam_activity_by_month.csv`.
+**Divergence: pairfam family formation (LCP / LCPspell, PAM).** Analytic data: `empirical_demonstration/data/pairfam_activity_by_month.csv` (derived from the public pairfam release; see the manuscript for the citation).
 Per-method index-plot PDFs: `empirical_demonstration/divergence/`.
 The multi-method panel shown in the main PDF is assembled from those PDFs when compiling the manuscript; no single script here writes that composite.

 ```bash
 python3 empirical_demonstration/divergence/pairfam_family_by_month_cluster_batch.py